JamesHagerman/BBB-BM-Lights-2015/README.md

 - GET THE SHADER COLORS TO THE LIGHTS!!!!
 - FIGURE OUT MEMORY ISSUE!!!
 - Remove the stupid text and all calls trying to put crap on the screen
+- Remove the status square and text at the top of the screen
 - Build a Debug view of some kind.
 - MAIN.CPP LOOKS HALF DECENT!
 - SERIOUSLY clean up animation.cpp!